JonathanLoungani/bf-interpreters/README.md

 Copy the starter code into a new file called `befunge.py` and implement the `evaluate` function.

 Usage: `python befunge.py <program_file_path> <optional_input>`

+To test your implementation, run `./test.sh befunge`.
+Note: the tests for befunge are less exhaustive than those for brainfuck.
+You may want to add your own.